JuMiSanAr/PWA-lab/example-background-sync/README.md

 In addition, we have a simple online / offline indicator in the form of a green / red circle.

+# Register service worker

+To register the service worker, we only need to add it in our main page (index.html) as shown.

+IMPORTANT: The service worker has a scope, and ideally needs to be placed at the root of the app to cover all of its files (it should correspond to the "start_url" in the manifest file).
+More info [here](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker#registration_and_scope).

 # Background-sync

 The first time the app is loaded, the service worker (service-worker.js) is installed.
 It caches the files specified in the variable "filesToCache" and stores them in cache under the name in "cache_name".